 I recently joined an organic farming co-op at my parents’ house on Long Island and volunteered there for the first time last week.
 I wasn’t really sure what to expect, but it wound up being one of the highlights of my summer.
 The farmers there are all very passionate about organic farming and their enthusiasm is contagious.
 They seem to be totally in their element and they have a certain glow / high energy vibe about them.
-I was teamed up with a farmer (now one of my buddies) and we picked Swiss Chard and a variety of different peppers, including Carmens, Scotch Bonnets and Chocolates.
+I was teamed up with a farmer and we picked Swiss Chard and a variety of different peppers, including Carmens, Scotch Bonnets and Chocolates.

 It was actually pretty meditative.
 After a while, you get into a groove, where you detach / escape from the external world because you’re focused solely at the task at hand.
 It also just feels so good to be outside, connecting with nature.
 The sense of flow I experienced reminded me of Constantine Levin in Anna Karenina, an aristocrat, who while joining his workers one day in the fields on his estate, feels a sense of peace and euphoria:

 He thought of nothing, wished for nothing, but not to be left behind by the peasants and to do his work as well as possible…In the very heat of the day the mowing did not seem much hard work to him.
 The perspiration with which he was drenched cooled him, while the sun, that burned his back, his head, and his arms, bare to the elbow, gave a vigor and dogged energy to his labor; and more and more often now came those moments of unconsciousness, when it was possible not to think what one was doing.

 The peasants later break out into song and Constantine realizes he wishes he could be a peasant: